 6. Train Your Staff.
 Make sure you don't make the same mistakes that some large businesses make.
 Don't fall into the trap of being too busy to provide good service.
 Unfortunately, several large businesses seem to have staff to stock shelves but not to help customers and in some cases, not even to take your money.
 I can't imagine any small business allowing a customer to stand in the middle of the floor with his or her money and no one to give it to.

+This unfortunate experience happened to me in one of the well-established department stores.
+I couldn't even pay for the one item that I came in to buy.
+But small businesses don't always have good service.
+You must train your staff.
 Your larger competitors probably have training programs.
 Your advantage is the ability to have an informal, on the spot training session for your staff.
 Augment any formal group training with small amounts of input when needed.
 If you notice something wrong or there's a situation where you can improve your service, the changes can be made almost immediately, unlike your larger competitors, who may have to take months to develop a more formal, structured training program.

 7. Don't Compete On Price Alone.
 Some small businesses charge a little more than a larger competitor but that's OK.
 Some segments of your target group are willing to pay a little more in order to receive better service.
 It's up to you to provide it and to make sure that customers know they are receiving added value.
 Some customers will always look for the lowest price.
 They will shop around, use your time and expertise, then go to your larger competitors to make the purchase.
+It's your job to recognize these people and to educate them about the advantages of doing business with you.
+Customers are not mind readers.
+These ideas apply to many business categories such as retail, manufacturing, and industrial or professional services.
+No matter what business you are in, act like a speedboat and outmanoeuvre the battleship.
+Go out and run circles around big businesses.